Summary

 Activities

-- Vocabulary and video comprehension: Students learn and practice advanced vocabulary like 'onerous,' 'penury,' and 'mastery' through a matching exercise and a contextual gap-fill.
-They then watch a short video debating the merits of a safe career versus a passionate one and answer comprehension questions.
+- A vocabulary and video comprehension activity where students learn and practice advanced vocabulary like 'onerous,' 'penury,' and 'mastery' through a matching exercise and a contextual gap-fill, followed by watching a short video debating the merits of a safe career versus a passionate one and answering comprehension questions.

-- Grammar practice: This part of the lesson provides a clear explanation of the second and third conditional forms.
-Students solidify their understanding by completing sentences that relate to hypothetical past and present career decisions, such as "If I won the lottery, I would..."
+- A grammar practice section providing a clear explanation of the second and third conditional forms, allowing students to solidify their understanding by completing sentences related to hypothetical past and present career decisions.

-- Speaking and role-play: The lesson finishes with a dynamic role-play where students advise a friend on a career choice.
-Using provided phrases for debate, they take on roles arguing for either financial security or following one's passion, putting all the new language into practice.
+- A dynamic speaking and role-play activity where students advise a friend on a career choice, using provided phrases for debate to argue for either financial security or following one's passion, putting new language into practice.

 Vocabulary focus